summersonnn/reddit_analyzer/README.md

     streamlit run frontend/home.py
     ```

     Access the application in your browser.
+I disabled auto e-mail asking of streamlit but if it asks anyway, just type some dummy e-mail.

 ## Usage